Document Type : Original Articles

 Abstract

-Method.
-In this cross-sectional study, 36 females were recruited purposefully and divided into two groups of 18 people with and without low back pain.
-Data collected by footscan system and analyzed by footscan gait 7 gait generation.
-Independent t –test was used to compare outcomes of the groups.
+Method: In this cross-sectional study, 36 females were purposefully recruited and divided into two groups: one consisting of 18 individuals with low back pain (LBPP) and the other without LBPP.
+Data were collected using the Footscan system and analyzed with the Footscan Gait 7 gait generation software.
+Independent t-tests were employed to compare the outcomes between the two groups.

-Results.
-The results showed that right (p=0.001) and left (p=0.001) foot progression angle in low back pain group was higher than healthy group.
-Also, asymmetry of the initial contact phase (p=0.02) and forefoot contact phase (p=0.02) timings, and foot progression angle asymmetry was higher in low back pain group (p=0.009).
+Results: The results indicated that the right (p=0.001) and left (p=0.001) foot progression angles in the low back pain group were higher than those in the healthy group.
+Additionally, the low back pain group exhibited higher asymmetry in the timings of the initial contact phase (p=0.02) and forefoot contact phase (p=0.02), as well as in foot progression angle asymmetry (p=0.009) compared to the healthy group.

-Conclusion.
-Regarding to higher progression angle and asymmetries observed in LBPP, rehabilitative exercises must consider these differences to in evaluating rehabilitation procedure.
+Conclusion:Given the higher foot progression angle and observed asymmetries in individuals with low back pain, rehabilitative exercises need to consider these differences when evaluating and planning rehabilitation procedures.

 Keywords

 1. Chuter V, Spink M, Searle A, Ho A. The effectiveness of shoe insoles for the prevention and treatment of low back pain: a systematic review and meta-analysis of randomised controlled trials.
 BMC musculoskeletal disorders.
-2014 Dec;15(1):1-8.
+2014;15(1):1-8.

 2. Pergolizzi JV, LeQuang JA.
 Rehabilitation for low back pain: A narrative review for managing pain and improving function in acute and chronic conditions.
 Pain and therapy.
-2020 Jun;9(1):83-96.
+2020;9(1):83-96.

 5. Zahraee MH, Karimi MT, Mostamand J, Fatoye F. Analysis of asymmetry of the forces applied on the lower limb in subjects with nonspecific chronic low back pain.
 BioMed research international.
-2014 Oct;2014.
+2014;2014.

-6. Rosenbaum D, BECKER HP.
+6. Rosenbaum D, Becker HP.
 Plantar pressure distribution measurements.
 Technical background and clinical applications.
 Foot and ankle surgery.
-1997 Mar;3(1):1-4.
+1997;3(1):1-4.

 8. Simmonds MJ, Lee CE, Etnyre BR, Morris GS.
 The influence of pain distribution on walking velocity and horizontal ground reaction forces in patients with low back pain.
 Pain research and treatment.
 2012;2012.